-Today, AI with its machine learning capabilities offers IT companies a self-solving service desk, which is capable to analyze all the company input data and, as a result, provide users with proper suggestions and possible solutions.
-Applying AI, companies are able to track user behavior, make suggestions, and consequently provide self-help options to make service management more effective.
+Today, AI, with its machine learning capabilities, offers IT companies a self-solving service desk, which is capable of analyzing all the company input data and, as a result, providing users with proper suggestions and possible solutions.
+By applying AI, companies are able to track user behavior, make suggestions, and consequently provide self-help options to make service management more effective.
 In this case, AI ultimately gives users a better experience through improved self-service.

 ML and DL capabilities of AI allow the system to analyze a request submitted to a service desk.
-The AI system finds out concurring requests, compares newly submitted with previously resolved ones, and then based on the past experience gets instant understanding, which solution to opt.
+The AI system finds out concurring requests, compares newly submitted with previously resolved ones, and then based on past experience, gets an instant understanding of which solution to opt for.

 AI for Process Automation

 Humans and manual processes can no longer keep pace with network innovation, evolution, complexity, and change.
 The next evolution of automation is AI.
 Various business processes will become smarter, more aware, and more contextual.
 AI-powered automation will allow IT companies to easily automate many operational processes, reducing expenses and minimizing manual work.
 IT process automation can be used to streamline various IT operations in a vast number of situations, replacing repetitive manual tasks and business processes with automated solutions.